nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - follow this to install node: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html
 - sudo yum install git
 - ssh into the instance and start the server

+## Journal
+- 2019-09-27: Added POST, PUT, DELETE routes
+- 2019-09-28: Added tests for new server routes
+- 2019-09-28: 5am Postgres instal/config issues finally finished.
+Successful mass insert scrips using pg-promise library.
+Fought for hours with memory issues, finally got seed script for postgres working.
+  - inserted 10,000,000 in 650.409 seconds using batch size of 100,000
+  - inserted 10,000,000 in 469.616 seconds using batch size of 10,000
+- 2019-09-30: tried out Cassandra, Riak, CouchDB installation/configurations.
+Using CouchDB as second database
+- 2019-10-01: Using library Nano for CouchDB.
+Successfully seeded 10M records.
+  - inserted 10,000,000 in 1,277 seconds using batch size of 10,000
+- 2019-10-02: Added select 1 query for Postgres.
+Initial query times were 17-18seconds to select the last row in the table.
+Adding an index reduced to a few miliseconds
+- 2019-10-03: Added post 1 record for Postgres.
+Post query runs about as fast as select.
+Added getOne and post queries for couchDB.
+CouchDB queries seem to be running slower, which is surprising.
+- 2019-10-05: Initial performance testing using httperf: Both databases easily handle loads up to 200RPS.
+I'm running into an error with an httperf (open file limit > FD_SETSIZE).
+Spent time trying to debug with no issue.
+Looking into other load testers (locustio, jmeter, artillery).
+- 2019-10-08: Switched to K6 for load testing.
+Achieved 1,000 GET requests per second with reasonable latency.
+POST requests also run stable, but the latency is slower
+- 2019-10-10: Refactoring and writing some notes.
+Taking screenshots of query timings and preparing for mid-point conversation video.
+Refactored postgres post query.
+- 2019-10-12: Video recording for mid-point conversation.
+Begin MVP break week.
+- 2019-10-19: Finish MVP break.
+Start researching deployment without docker.
+- 2019-10-21: Deployed postgres to AWS.
+- 2019-10-23: Connected service to deployed database.
+Deployed service to AWS.
+- 2019-10-25: Take initial speed notes.